 Booking Your Trip:

 Your trip can be booked over the phone or email.
 A $100/day deposit is required at the time of booking to secure fishing dates.
-Payment options include cash, check or Venmo.
+Payment options include cash, check Venmo or Paypal.
 Deposits are non-refundable except in the event of unfishable/dangerous water conditions.
-Unfishable days can be rescheduled too.
+Unfishable days can be rescheduled.
 The balance of the payment is due the day of the trip.
 Guide gratuity is customary but up to client discretion.

 Tailout Anglers LLC is US Coast Guard licensed, WDFW licensed and fully insured.
 We are first aid and CPR certified.